rackerlabs/rackspace-how-to/content/cloud-servers/memory-monitoring-and-management.md

 ### Swap space

 Swap space is the amount of space that is reserved whenever the random access memory (RAM) is used up.
-You can use the preceding commands to view the swap space along with the memory.
-If you want to view more information about swap space, see [Swap space on Cloud Servers](https://support.rackspace.com/how-to/swap-space-on-cloud-servers/).
+You can use the commands in the preceding sections to view the swap space along with the memory.
+If you want to learn more about swap space, see
+[Swap space on Cloud Servers](https://support.rackspace.com/how-to/swap-space-on-cloud-servers/).

 ### OOM Killer